Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 ## DNS Config

 This section describes the static DNS config which can be used to override DNS results.
 This is set in `/etc/clearwater/dns_config`.
-Currently, the only supported record type is CNAME and the only component which uses this is Chronos.
+Currently, the only supported record type is CNAME and the only component which uses this is Chronos and the I-CSCF.
 The file has the format:

     {
       "hostnames": [